Vertiv Company Profile

 Source: Vertiv Form 10-K filings.
 Ratios calculated from stored USD millions figures.

-What this chart shows: Reinvestment intensity provides a facility-infrastructure contrast to semiconductor manufacturing nodes.
+What this chart shows: Reinvestment intensity provides a facility-infrastructure contrast to semiconductor manufacturing companies.
 The profile should not be read as a chip-production CapEx proxy.

 R&D intensity = R&D expense / revenue.
 CapEx intensity = capital expenditure / revenue.